-Tip: Spray the product on the litter scoop.
+Tip: Spray the product on the litter scoop also.

-3. Use Car Wax On The Litter Box
+3. Use Car Wax To Make The Litter Box Non-Stick

-If so desired, after the wax application, add the non stick cooking spray followed by a sprinkling of baking soda.
+If so desired, after the wax application, add the non-stick cooking spray followed by a sprinkling of baking soda.
+Now we’re talking!

-Now that is three products you have used in another way other than the intended.
+Now that is three products you have used in a way other than intended.
 Brilliant!

-Other Ways To Improve The Non Stickability Of A Litter Box
+Other Ways To Make A litter Box Non-Stick

 1. Line The Litter Box With A Puppy Pad Liner

-Lining the litter box with a puppy pad doesn’t exactly make the box non stick however the desired result is the same, litter won’t stick to the bottom of the box.
+Lining the litter box with a puppy pad doesn’t exactly make the box non stick, however the end result is the same, litter won’t stick to the bottom of the box.

 There are two different types of puppy pad liners.
 Firstly there are the liners that are totally disposable.
 These pads are made with five layers and also absorb odor.

-Litter liners with elastic are the crème de la crème of liners.
-We have written a detailed post here about elastic litter liners and a review of the liners currently available.
+Litter liners with elastic are the crème de la crème of cat litter liners.

-When you next purchase a litter box consider one that has a non stick surface.
+Consider a litter box that has a non-stick surface.